 As for all your other options, I personally prefer to pay extra for premium brands of free range or specialty heirloom breeds because of the improved flavor they offer.
 There's not much worse than bad chicken.
 Maybe bad margaritas, but that's about it.

-To break down a chicken, you'll need a chicken, a sharp knife (a chef's knife, Western-style boning knife, or a Japanese-style honesuki poultry boning knife will all work) and either a set of poultry shears or a cleaver.
+To break down a chicken, you'll need a chicken and a sharp knife.
+A chef's knife, Western-style boning knife, or a Japanese-style honesuki poultry boning knife will all work.
+You can do the entire process with just a good knife, though cutting through some of the thicker bone is even easier with a set of poultry shears or a cleaver.
 Extra coolness points if you've got the cleaver.

 How to Break Down a Chicken Into Four Pieces